When you buy with our links, we may earn a commission. See how we work with brands

 Our Verdict

 The Leesa Sapira is an 11″ hybrid made of poly foam, memory foam, transitional support foam, and a pocketed coil base.
-It has a thin cotton cover and 4.0″ of comfort material.
+It has a non-quilted cotton cover and 4.0″ of comfort material.

-This mattress is $1,599 for a queen mattress, 14% more than the average hybrid mattress, but not unreasonably high, given the better performance.
+This mattress is $1,599 for a queen mattress, which is 5% more expensive than the average hybrid mattress.
+Even so, at $1,599 it’s a fantastic value mattress.

 Click here to read the full Leesa Sapira Hybrid review.